michalizydo/scONT/README.md

 42. Plots for sizes of INS and DEL were generated using sizeplotvcf.py: cat <source.vcf> | grep <INS/DEL> | python sizeplotvcf.py <Title_text> <output_file_name>
 43. Plots for read size distributions were generated using chart_violin.py script.
+44. Mosdepth coverage files, after filtering for +5x regions, were compared using bedtools intersect for MSA2 and control brains for PromethION and MiniON coverage in overlapping regions.
+Output was summarized using countcoveragebreadth.py and summary used to draw charts of coverage in MS Excel. bedtools intersect -a <MSA2_promethion.5.bed> -b ../<MSA2_minion.5.bed>  -wa -u > <MSA2.promethion.minion.intersect.regions.bed>
+    cat <MSA2.promethion.minion.intersect.regions.bed> | python countcoveragebreadth.py